justin-napolitano/contact.jnapolitano.com/README.md

 hugo server
 ```

-Visit `http://localhost:1313` to view the site.
+Visit `http://localhost:1313` in your browser to view the site.

 ### Running Python Scripts